 One of the things I love so much about Asian foods is that you can almost always find a healthy option, you can find a dish that involves a lot of vegetables and a lot of my favorite Asian foods are soups or have a great broth.
 It’s still pretty cold here in Wisconsin and these soba noodle broth bowls have become one of my favorites to make, for lunch or dinner.

 They are super easy and the broth only requires a handful of ingredients.
 I got the idea for this broth when making one of my favorite Chinese soups, which I will be sharing on Friday.
-This dish is healthy, light and delicious!
-It has cabbage, fresh veggies on top as a garnish with some pan fried tofu and soba noodles.
+This dish is healthy, light and delicious and developed just to be super quick and delicious!
+It has cabbage, fresh and roasted veggies on top as a garnish with some pan fried tofu (optional) and soba noodles.

 Soba noodles, or buckwheat noodles, are a staple here at my house.
 I seriously make soba noodles as often as I do regular pasta.
 Buckwheat noodles are super healthy and fat and cholesterol-free and are a good source of nutrients like manganese, lean protein, carbohydrates and thiamine (or vitamin B-1).
-Also, since buckwheat does not contain gluten, buckwheat noodles are a good choice for gluten-free diets.
 Similar to whole grains, buckwheat it is a great source of heart-healthy fiber, which helps keep you full longer.

 - 6 cups chicken stock

 - 2 to 3 tablespoons low sodium soy sauce + more if desired